ahstat/ahstat.github.io/_posts/2017-1-11-Rediscover-EM-algorithm.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 *Expectation-Maximization* algorithm (EM) is an algorithm used to estimate parameters of statistical models comprising latent variables.
-It is needed in the case where direct calculation of *maximum likelihood estimation* (MLE) is impractical.
+It is applied in the case where direct calculation of *maximum likelihood estimation* (MLE) is impractical.
 EM updates parameters of the model iteratively, in order to increase likelihood of the set.
 It generally gives good estimation results, although there is no guarantee of convergence to MLE.